popeax/file-manager-database-backup/readme.txt

 == Description ==
 View, Edit,  Zip or Unzip, Manager of files and folders..
 Make Backups of files and databases + RESTORE them easily.
-(STANDALONE PHP VERSI0N can be downloaded: https://github.com/tazotodua/useful-php-scripts/)
+(STANDALONE PHP VERSI0N exists: https://github.com/tazotodua/useful-php-scripts/)
+Use at your own risk!

 == Installation ==